silexlabs/Silex/packages/grapesjs-symbols/README.md

 [![Run tests](https://github.com/silexlabs/grapesjs-symbols/actions/workflows/test.yml/badge.svg)](https://github.com/silexlabs/grapesjs-symbols/actions/workflows/test.yml)

 > This code is very early stage, it is not working as expected yet.
-It is part of a bigger project for me: [Silex v3](https://github.com/silexlabs/Silex/tree/v3)
+It is part of a bigger project: [Silex v3](https://github.com/silexlabs/Silex/tree/v3)

-# Symbols for GrapesJS
+# Symbols plugin for GrapesJS

+This plugin adds feature to GrapesJS editor, for users to be able to reuse elements in a website and accross pages

 Links